-A Personal Letter From Former MOE-HOD Mr. Edwin Cheng To All JC Students & Concerned Parents:
+A Personal Letter From Former MOE Subject Head Mr. Edwin Edangelus Cheng To All JC / IP Students & Concerned Parents

 A-Level GP Is Unlike Any English Subject You’ve Tackled Before – Here’s How To Make The Subject Easy And Achieve Your A’s.